-Please email all entry forms and photographs by the deadline included below to firstname.lastname@example.org
+Please use the following link to upload your images for the County Photography contest.
+You can also email photographs by the deadline included below to firstname.lastname@example.org

 You can also save the digital images on a flash drive and bring to the Extension Office.
 Photos must be submitted electronically.
 Please be sure to read all the guidelines for submission on the entry form.
 Please make note that there are changes to rules, guidelines and categories.

 Registration Form and Photo Deadline: January 12, 2023